Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Results

 \subsection{RQ2: Temporal dynamics of user behavior}

 The different temporal evolution of the CCs that we observed in RQ1 are due to different user behaviors, which we investigate in this section.
 Figure~\ref{fig:user-distributions} shows the joint and marginal distributions of the number of distinct CCs to which users belonged and the number of user shifts between CCs.
-As shown, $49\%$ of all users belonged to a single CC for all the time, which is also represented by both distributions being very skewed towards small numbers of distinct memberships and shifts.
-In fact, both marginal distributions in Figure~\ref{fig:user-distributions} are heavy-tailed, as highlighted by the accurate power-law fitting shown with red lines in the marginal histograms.
-At the same time however, $51\%$ of users belonged to more than one CC, and a minority belonged to many, which explains our previous results on the instability of some communities.
-Figure~\ref{fig:user-distributions} also allows evaluating the behavior that we observed in Figure~\ref{fig:temporal-stability} for \texttt{TVT}: users repeatedly leaving and re-joining the same community.
-Such behavior is reflected in Figure~\ref{fig:user-distributions} with users having many shifts but few memberships.
-However, the figure shows few users with this behavior and, in fact, the distributions of memberships and shifts are strongly correlated (Pearson's $\rho = 0.73$) meaning that the behavior observed for members of \texttt{TVT} is overall marginal in the whole dataset.
+As shown, $72\%$ of all UK 2019 users and $50\%$ of all USA 2020 users belonged to two or less CCs for all the time, which is also represented by all marginal distributions being skewed towards small numbers of distinct memberships and shifts.
+In fact, all four marginal distributions in Figure~\mbox{\ref{fig:user-distributions}} are heavy-tailed, as highlighted by the accurate power-law fitting shown with red lines in the marginal histograms.
+At the same time however, a minority of users belonged to many CCs, which explains our previous results on the instability of some communities.
+Figure~\mbox{\ref{fig:user-distributions}} also allows evaluating the behavior that we observed in Figure~\mbox{\ref{fig:temporal-stability}} for \texttt{TVT} and in Figure~\mbox{\ref{fig:temporal-stability-us}} for \texttt{CRE}: users repeatedly leaving and re-joining the same community.
+Such behavior is reflected in Figure~\mbox{\ref{fig:user-distributions}} with users having many shifts but few memberships.
+Figure~\mbox{\ref{fig:user-distributions-uk}} shows few users with this behavior and, in fact, the distributions of memberships and shifts for UK 2019 are strongly correlated (Pearson's $\rho = 0.73$) meaning that the behavior observed for members of \texttt{TVT} is overall marginal in the whole dataset.
+On the contrary, Figure~\mbox{\ref{fig:user-distributions-us}} depicts a slightly different situation for USA 2020, as demonstrated by the relatively dense (hot) region of the heatmap below the main diagonal of the plot.
+This means that the behavior observed for \texttt{CRE} is more prominent, albeit still related to a minority of users as reflected by the moderate correlation between the distributions of memberships and shifts for USA 2020 (Pearson's $\rho = 0.38$).